 I visited the Hokkaido University campus in 2018 for the first time in about 20 years and took a good look around.
 Naturally, it had changed a lot compared to my student years, but I was surprised to see that the trees in front of the Faculty of Agriculture had grown so thick that the whole view of the Faculty of Agriculture building was no longer visible from the main road.
 I would like to visit again if I have the chance.

 - 1. Floating market near Bangkok. - 2.
 Elephant ride for tourists in the ancient city of Ayutthaya. - 3.
 Lantern Festival in Chiang Mai, northern Thailand. - 4.
-Statues of demons at Wat Phra Kaew, a temple in the royal was appointed as an Ambassador in 2019 with the kind support of the Hokkaido University's Institutes for International Collaboration, and I felt responsible for activities appropriate to my status as an Ambassador.
-I wanted to introduce Hokkaido University to young people in Taiwan to motivate them to study abroad, and at the same time, to provide support to Hokkaido University-related parties who are staying in Taiwan.
+Statues of demons at Wat Phra Kaew, a temple in the royal palace.